Best daily deals

 The case lid props up the buds for easy access.

-The Google Pixel Buds Pro and Bose QuietComfort Earbuds are quite different in design.
-The Pixel Buds Pro has a rather circular, bubbly design, reminiscent of the Google Pixel Buds (2020).
+The Pixel Buds Pro has a rather circular, bubbly design reminiscent of the Google Pixel Buds (2020).
 The case is matte white and rounded, with an IPX2 water-resistance rating.
 The earbud caps come in different colors like Charcoal, Coral, Fog, and Lemongrass, with the rest of the earbud remaining black.
-The earbuds comes with three ear tip sizes, but the buds aren’t all that secure in ears because it lacks stabilizing ear wings to keep it in your ear.
+These earbuds come with three ear tip sizes, but the buds aren’t all that secure in ears because they lack stabilizing ear wings to keep them in your ear.

-The Bose QuietComfort Earbuds has a long, oval shaped case, and the buds inside are also oval shaped, and it comes in white or black.
-In contrast to the Pixel Buds Pro, it has stabilizing ear wings to keep the buds in your ears.
+The Bose QuietComfort Earbuds have a long, oval shaped case, and the buds inside are also oval shaped, and these come in white or black.
+In contrast to the Pixel Buds Pro, they have stabilizing ear wings to keep the buds in your ears.
 As a result, the Bose QuietComfort Earbuds have better design for anyone who plans on working out with their earbuds in.

 Both pairs of earbuds have touch controls on the earbuds for playback, toggling ANC, answering phone calls, and more.
 The actual earbuds also both have an IPX4 water-resistance rating, making both adequate for working out in since sweat won’t harm them.
 However, considering the lack of ear wings on the Pixel Buds Pro, the QuietComfort Earbuds will probably be a better workout companion